 When it comes to drinks, rum and various teas are favorites, not surprisingly.
 Dark beers or stouts like Guinness or Dragon Stout also do well in the warm climate, as do refreshing coconut water-based beverages.

 Sweets and desserts all take on tropical fruit characters, with coconut, pineapple and other regional fruit playing roles.
 Nutmeg, rum, molasses, and sugar are used to add sweetness to the mix.

 Jamaican Food Names

-Adding an extra ‘flavor’ to things are some intriguing names for the many staple Jamaican dishes.
-This list of favorite Jamaican foods might help to explain why a festival isn’t a festival, or why the jerk chicken isn’t so named because it was unsociable.
+Adding an extra ‘flavor’ to things are some intriguing names for the many staple Jamaican food dishes.
+This list of favorite food in Jamaica might help to explain why a festival isn’t a festival, or why the jerk chicken isn’t so named because it was unsociable.
 Sound confusing?
 Keep reading to learn more.

 There are numerous dishes that could be said to be classic Jamaica food.
 Most are denoted by their spicy flavors, use of tropical ingredients like coconut or green banana, or most importantly, their curious names.
 Here are a few snacks, meals and sides that are distinctively Jamaican, and that should be tasted.